Psykotikism/Mutant_Tanks/README.md

 **Silvers (Silvershot)** - For his plugins which make good references, help with gamedata signatures, and helping to optimize/fix various parts of the code.

+**epz** - For help with gamedata signatures, offsets, addresses, and invaluable input.

 **Lux** - For helping to optimize/fix various parts of the code and code for detecting thirdperson view.

 **Milo|** - For the [Extended Map Configs](https://forums.alliedmods.net/showthread.php?t=85551) and [Dailyconfig](https://forums.alliedmods.net/showthread.php?t=84720) plugins.